Shoebox Zoo: Setting

 Shoebox Zoo mixes Scottish, Celtic, and later, Native American mythology.
-The first season is set primarily in Edinburgh and other historic locations, while the second season moves to Denver, Colorado, though the season was shot in Canada.
-The series' protagonist, Marnie McBride, an eleven-year old Scottish-American girl moves to Edinburgh with her father Ross following the unexpected death of her mother Rosemary.
+The first season is set primarily in Edinburgh and other historic locations, while the second season moves to Denver, though the season was shot in Canada.
+The series' protagonist, Marnie McBride, an eleven-year old girl moves to Edinburgh with her father Ross following the unexpected death of her mother Rosemary.
 On her birthday, Marnie receives a shoebox containing four carved toy animals from a junk shop owner.
 Marnie discovers she can magically bring the toys to life, referred to collectively as the Shoebox Zoo.
-The four are in fact humans transformed into toys by their master, Michael Scot, an immortal alchemist and wizard, for stealing his magical codex, the Book of Forbidden Knowledge.
+The four are in fact humans transformed into toys by their master, Michael Scot, an immortal alchemist, for stealing his magical codex, the Book of Forbidden Knowledge.

 In the series' backstory, Michael Scot lived in 12th century Scotland, where he crafted the Book of Forbidden Knowledge, containing his scholarly work on alchemy and magic.
 However, the book contained black magic forged from Michael's pride and ambition.
-He created the series' antagonist, Juan Roberto Montoya de Toledo, a shapeshifting homunculus, using the book's magic.
+He created the series's antagonist, Juan Roberto Montoya de Toledo, a shapeshifting Spanish-accented homunculus, using the book's magic.
 However, Toledo was rejected by Michael, inspiring him to seize the book's power and conquer the world.
 Michael's four students - Edwin, Bruno, Ailsa, and his own son Wolfgang - steal the book to hide it from Toledo, though Wolfgang takes it out of spite towards his negligent father.
 The book is lost, Michael transforming the four into toys and putting them to sleep until a prophesied Chosen One, identified as Marnie, possesses magic to awaken them and find the book.

 The second season further expands the backstory.
 After being lost at sea, the Book of Forbidden Knowledge washed ashore in Colorado in 1811, discovered by Marnie's ancestor Angus McBride, an explorer, who gave the book to the local Lakota people led by Chief Stonebear in exchange for marrying his daughter.
 Discovering the book's magic to be evil, Stonebear and other chieftains made preparations to destroy the book, casting it down the Falls of Faith, and designed the Arrow of Truth and Bow of Wisdom to vanquish its magic.
 The book disappeared into history once again, though Stonebear's descendants were aware of its location in the Denver forests.